-Name Status Indication 2 (-0.1) On The 5GHz wireless band is enabled. ள் (5GHz Wireless) Off The 5GHz wireless band is disabled.
-Blue On Internet service is available.
-2 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
-Off The router's Internet port is unplugged. 묘 (Ethernet) On At least one powered-on device is connected to the router's LAN port.
-Off No powered-on device is connected to the router's LAN port.
-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. · () Flashing WPS connection is in progress.
+Name Status Indication On The 2.4GHz wireless band is enabled.
+(2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.
+On The 5GHz wireless band is enabled.
+(5GHz Wireless) Off The 5GHz wireless band is disabled. ₩ (Ethernet) On At least one powered-on device is connected to the router's LAN port.
+(Editorilot) Off No powered-on device is connected to the router's LAN port.
+Green On Internet service is available. 🖒 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+Off The router's Internet port is unplugged.
+(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
+Flashing WPS connection is in progress.
 This may take up to 2 minutes.
-On The inserted USB device is ready to use. Ų (USB) Flashing A USB device is being identified.
-Off No device is plugged into the USB port.